jdc4429/art-display/README.md

 Check out https://www.youtube.com/@JEFFCARLETON if you don't want to download anything.

 Free to use for individual use.
-Any monetary use please contact for arrangments and permission.
+Any monetary use please contact for arrangements and permission.
 Copyright 2023.